nubenetes/awesome-kubernetes/docs/kubernetes.md

 - Regardless of how they are installed, the new resources are referred to as Custom Resources to distinguish them from built-in Kubernetes resources (like pods).

 ### Krew, a plugin manager for kubectl plugins
-* [Krew 🌟](https://krew.sigs.k8s.io/) is the plugin manager for kubectl command-line tool.
+* [Krew](https://krew.sigs.k8s.io/) is the plugin manager for kubectl command-line tool.
 * [itnext.io: Extending Kubernetes Cluster; Kubectl Plugins and Krew](https://itnext.io/extending-kubernetes-cluster-kubectl-plugins-and-krew-547a8bc839a3)
-* [darumatic.com: Improve Kubectl Command with Krew 🌟](https://darumatic.com/blog/improve_kubectl_command_with_krew) Krew is a tool that aims to ease plugin discovery, installation, upgrade, and removal on multiple operating systems.
+* [darumatic.com: Improve Kubectl Command with Krew](https://darumatic.com/blog/improve_kubectl_command_with_krew) Krew is a tool that aims to ease plugin discovery, installation, upgrade, and removal on multiple operating systems.
 This article will show you how easy it is to grab and experiment with existing plugins.
 * kubectl trace is now on the krew index!!
 Go install it now!
     ```bash
     kubectl krew install trace